 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods, such as social media or the internet, and at different settings.
+Similarly, radicalisation and the grooming of children can occur through many different methods, such as social media or the internet, and at different settings.